flax-lang/flax/issues.md

 	`for [ first, middle, last, ... ] in list { ... }`

-4. Variadic functions should take a slice of `any`.

 5. Type inference for single-expr functions?
 It's a little weird to have two arrows like this:
 	`fn foo(a: T) -> T => a * a`